famibelle/AISeminar/ai_seminar_slides.md

 **Why They Matter:**

-- Weights and biases are the core components that enable neural networks to learn patterns and make predictions.
+- **Weights and biases** are the core components that enable neural networks to learn patterns and make predictions.
 By iteratively updating these values using optimization algorithms like gradient descent, the network improves its performance on the given task.
   </div>

   <div style="flex: 1;">
 **Example:**

-- In a simple neural network, if the input is `x`, the weight is `w`, and the bias is `b`, the output of a neuron is calculated as:
+- In a simple neural network, if the input is `X`, the weight is `W`, and the bias is `B`, the output of a neuron is calculated as:
-$$\text{output} = \text{activation\_function}(w \cdot x + b)$$
+$$\text{output} = \text{activation\_function}(W \cdot X + B)$$

   </div>
 </div>